With births down, US had slowest growth rate in a century - The Boston Globe

 “Immigration is a wildcard in that it is something we can do something about,” Frey said.
 “Immigrants tend to be younger and have children, and they can make a population younger.”

-Regionally, the South saw the greatest population growth from 2018 to 2019, increasing 0.8% due to natural increase and people moving from others parts of the country.
-The Northeast had a population decrease for the first time this decade, declining 0.1% due primarily to people moving away.
+Regionally, the South saw the greatest population growth from 2018 to 2019, increasing 0.8 percent due to natural increase and people moving from others parts of the country.
+The Northeast had a population decrease for the first time this decade, declining 0.1 percent due primarily to people moving away.

 Monday’s population estimates also offer a preview of which states may gain or lose congressional seats from next year’s apportionment process using figures from the 2020 Census.
 The process divvies up the 435 US House seats among the 50 states based on population.

-Several forecasts predict California, the nation's most populous state with 39.5 million residents, losing a seat for the first time.
-Texas, the nation's second most-populous state with 28.9 million residents, is expected to gain as many as three seats, the most of any state.
+Several forecasts predict California, the nation’s most populous state with 39.5 million residents, losing a seat for the first time.
+Texas, the nation’s second most-populous state with 28.9 million, is expected to gain up to three seats, the most of any state.

 Advertisement